 Like charges undergo a repulsive force.
 An electron repels another.
 Unlike charges undergo an attractive force.
 A proton is attracted to an electron, and vice versa.
 Charges generate an electric field surrounding it.
 Negative charges generate field lines leading toward the charge and positive charges generate field lines leading away from the charge.

 A flow of electrons creates a current, measured in amperes (A).
-Currents may be harnessed inside of insulated wires to produce power, which can then be utilized to run electronic devices.
-Currents arise from power sources containing a difference in voltage.
+Currents may be harnessed inside insulated wires to produce power, which can then be utilized to run electronic devices.
+Currents arise from power sources containing a voltage difference.
 It’s measured in volts (V).